Physics in Mechanical Engineering Explained Part II: Educational Opportunities

 To get a job at the starting level, you need a bachelor’s degree in mechanical engineering or mechanical engineering technology that takes four years to complete.

-As per ABET, a globally recognized body for accreditation of engineering programs, the curriculum for a mechanical engineering must include
+As per ABET, a globally recognized body for accreditation of engineering programs, the curriculum for a Physics in mechanical engineering must include

 1. principles of engineering, basic science, and mathematics (including multivariate calculus and differential equations);